Canadian slain in Istanbul attack was a young mother from Milton, Ont.

 Neighbours and acquaintences of Ms. Al-Muhandis in Milton, a suburb of Toronto, described her as a radiant young mother of two children.

-Islamic State claimed responsibility on Monday for the mass shooting, carried out by a lone gunman who remains at large.
+The Islamic State group claimed responsibility on Monday for the mass shooting, carried out by a lone gunman who remains at large.
 The attack, it said, was revenge for Turkish military involvement in Syria.

-At a news conference in Ankara, Turkish government spokesman Numan Kurtulmus made no reference to the claim but said it was clear Turkey’s military operations in Syria had annoyed terrorist groups and those behind them.
+At a news conference in Ankara, Turkish government spokesman Numan Kurtulmus made no reference to the claim of responsibility but said it was clear Turkey’s military operations in Syria had annoyed terrorist groups and those behind them.

-The authorities are close to fully identifying the gunman, Kurtulmus said, after gathering fingerprints and information on his basic appearance, and had detained eight other people.
+The authorities are close to fully identifying the gunman, Kurtulmus said, after gathering fingerprints and information on his basic appearance.
+Eight other people have been detained.

 More to come.
 With reports from Reuters.Report Typo/Error